Marcus Luttrell: Personal life

 Luttrell married Melanie Juneau on November 27, 2010, in Texas.
 Their son Axe, named after fallen SEAL comrade Matthew Axelson, was born on May 8, 2011.
 On January 14, 2012, at an event for St. Jude Children's Research Hospital, Luttrell announced that he and his wife were expecting their second child.
 Their daughter, Addie, was born on August 26, 2012.

 Luttrell's twin brother Morgan Luttrell is also a former Navy SEAL; he left the Navy with the rank of lieutenant.
 Morgan served as advisor to Energy Secretary Rick Perry during the Donald Trump administration.
 On November 8, 2022, Morgan was elected to represent Texas's 8th congressional district.

 Luttrell endorsed the 2016 presidential campaign of former Texas governor Rick Perry and was present, alongside his twin brother Morgan, at Perry's formal announcement on June 4, 2015.
 Luttrell spoke at the 2016 Republican National Convention in support of Donald Trump.

+DASY

+As part of Luttrell's recuperation he was given a yellow Labrador puppy, whom he named DASY.
+Each letter of the name "DASY" represents one of the members of his team—Danny Dietz, Matthew "Axe" Axelson, Southern boy (Marcus), and Michael "Yankee" Murphy.
+DASY was given to Luttrell during his recovery, to help him through rehabilitation.

+On April 1, 2009, at approximately 1:00 A.M., four men approached Luttrell's property and killed DASY with a .357 Magnum revolver.
+Luttrell proceeded to chase the individuals through four counties, in his truck, armed with two 9 mm Berettas, until Onalaska Police apprehended the individuals.
+Upon arrest, the suspects verbally threatened Luttrell's life and taunted him.
+Alfonso Hernandez was arrested on-scene for driving without a valid driver's license and later was charged with animal cruelty.
+Michael Edmonds turned himself in on April 7, was booked, and posted bond on the same charge.
+The other two individuals were not indicted.
+The males are also suspects in the killings of other neighborhood dogs.
+On November 29, 2011, Luttrell posted on his page that "Court date on Thursday for DASY's killer's I'll keep y'all posted on what happens.
+It's only been almost 3 years glad it's finally here" and again on December 1, 2011, saying they were found guilty.

+On March 7, 2012, Alfonso Hernandez was given the maximum sentence of two years in a state jail, for the felony charge of animal cruelty, and was fined $1,000.
+After his guilty plea and testimony against Hernandez, Michael John Edmonds was sentenced to five years probation and fined $1,000 for the same offense.
+At the sentencing, Luttrell testified that he was “still pretty upset” about the killing of DASY and that he felt both defendants should have gotten the maximum sentence.